JackLJohnson/rpg-git-book/3-tooling.md

    * Putty: https://www.putty.org/
    * Git for Windows comes with an SSH client: https://gitforwindows.org/

 When you have your SSH clients setup, you can use `ssh user@yoursystem` to connect to the pase environment.
+If your user profile is longer than 8 chartacters long, you will be denied access.

 ## What is yum?